Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Introduction

-\begin{itemize} \item Introducing iMarkers for robotics and \ac{AR} applications; invisible fiducial markers highly flexible in design and undetectable by the naked eye, \item Proposing multiple sensor solutions and software algorithms for detecting iMarkers of various designs and extracting their 6DoF pose information; and \item Assessing their potential applicability and effectiveness compared to traditional fiducial markers. \end{itemize}
+\begin{itemize} \item Introducing iMarkers for robotics and \ac{AR} applications; invisible fiducial markers highly flexible in design and undetectable by the naked eye, \item Proposing multiple sensor solutions and open-source software algorithms for detection and 6DoF pose estimation of iMarkers of various designs; and \item Assessing their applicability relative to traditional fiducial markers, with emphasis on scenarios where conventional printed markers are ineffective. \end{itemize}